mooolight/Beacon-Object-Files/byovd/rtcore/setintegritylevel/README.md

 # byovd-rtcore64-tokenconf-setintegritylevel
-Capabilities not limited to elevating the target process' token similar to SYSTEM.exe through modification of kernel memory with the help of the RTCore64.sys vulnerable driver.
+Elevate the integrity of the target process to NT AUTHORITY\SYSTEM by exploiting the vulnerable RTCore64.sys.

 > This operation requires LOCAL admin privileges.